phoebeW17/NextStepSafeguarding/README.md

 ### The safeguarding page features:

 - Navigation and Footer will remain the same.
-- A jumbotron on what is safeguarding?
+- A header what is safeguarding?
-- An embedded video
+- A link to a video
-- 3 cards on What you can do?, Signs to look for and Action Steps

-### **The contact page features:**

-- Navigation bar and footer will remain the same with additional more info.
-- A contact form
+- A section on club policy and guidance.
-- a hero image

 ### General features on each page